 Always talk to your provider before deciding how to treat or remove a ganglion cyst.

-Why you shouldn’t try to treat or pop a ganglion cyst at home
+Can you pop a ganglion cyst at home?

 Never try to pop or puncture a cyst yourself.
 Doing so can cause infection, damage to soft tissues or recurrence.
 Work with your health care provider for safe and effective treatment.

-How can you relieve ganglion cyst pain and discomfort at home?
+How to relieve ganglion cyst pain at home

 Here are some simple ways to reduce discomfort from a ganglion cyst: